drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 - ILD or DPLD
-- hetrogeneous group of disorders characterised by inflammation and fibrosis of the interstitum
+- heterogeneous group of disorders characterised by inflammation and fibrosis of the interstitium
-- interstitum refers to tissue between the pulmonary alveoli and the bloodstream
+- interstitium refers to tissue between the pulmonary alveoli and the bloodstream
 - in practice disease can also involve airway

 ##